peter88213/nvhelp-de/source/chapter_view.rst

 Unbenutzt
 ---------

-Mit te **Unbenutzt** checkbox, you can change the `chapter type
+Mit te **Unbenutzt** Auswahlfeld, you can change the `chapter type
 <basic_concepts.html#teil-kapitel-abschnittstypen>`__.

 Dieses Kapitel/diesen Teil nicht automatisch nummerieren
 --------------------------------------------------------

-If this checkbox is ticked, the selected chapter or part will be excluded from `auto numbering <book_view.html#automatische-nummerierung>`_, and the Titel you enter manually will persist.
+If this Auswahlfeld is ticked, the selected chapter or part will be excluded from `auto numbering <book_view.html#automatische-nummerierung>`_, and the Titel you enter manually will persist.